tamtato/solar-system/README.md

 ## Responsive Design

 With more time I would have implemented better responsive design - Where it lacks is with screens 820(iPads) the layout is the same as a mobile so the content is a little stretched.
+I would also have liked to implemeneted better landscape responsiveness for mobile.

 ## Sorting Data